Early Stages Breast Cancer – How to Spot It Early And Save Yourself

 A: I think the main thing is to be open and honest.
 Talking about it with family, friends, and your doctor can help you move through this and have peace of mind.

-Myths about the early stages breast cancer
+Myths about the early stages of breast cancer

-1. Early stages breast cancer is treatable.
+1. Early-stage breast cancer is treatable.

-2. Early stages breast cancer is curable.
+2. Early-stage breast cancer is curable.

-3. Early stages breast cancer is not fatal.
+3. Early-stage breast cancer is not fatal.

-6. There is no reason for early stage breast cancer patients to worry.
+6. There is no reason for early-stage breast cancer patients to worry.

 Conclusion